 Biography

 Isaías de Jesús Herrera Ibarra (Monterrey, Nuevo León, 1989) is a transdisciplinary artist and researcher.
-His practice addresses conflicts of translation that emerge when incompatible realities and perceptual scales come into contact.
-Through the design of transducers—prostheses and listening environments—he converts biological, territorial, atmospheric, or psychic processes into gestures, sounds, or decisions.
-His works propose ecosystems in which living, algorithmic, or collective entities deploy agency, exceed authorial control, and generate meaning through the duration of experience.
+His practice focuses on conflicts of translation that arise when incompatible realities and perceptual scales come into contact.
+Through the design of transducers that translate signals and materials across domains, Herrera converts biological, territorial, atmospheric, and psychic processes into gestures, sounds, or decisions that become legible through sustained attention.
+His works propose ecosystems in which living organisms, algorithmic agents, and visitors exercise agency, exceed authorial control, and generate meaning through durational experience.

 Read more